 Your destination today is one of the largest private donations of land in the history of conservation.
 You will be treated to beautiful views over the whole Chacabuco Valley with the Andes beyond.
 Pass through native forests full of birdlife.
 The walk is punctuated by a series of beautiful high lakes.
 You have a decent change to see condors and will certainly see lots of guanacos.
 Less common are puma, though there is a lot of evidence of their presence.

 You might start today with a self-guided walk in the Tamango Reserve.
 It has a series of well-marked trails for you to explore and hopefully spot a Huemul - Chile's seriously endangered dwarf deer.
 It is also home to the Cochrane River, one of the clearest in the world.
-The road south follows the Baker River to the coastal village of Tortel.
-The vegetation becomes incredibly green as you pass through temperate rainforest, the scenery is reminiscent of the Amazon at times.

 Today's walk leads you up through the beautiful old southern beech forests above your lodge and onto a treeless plateau.
 The views are incredible, with the icy Andes to one side, Lago Carrera ahead and the peaks of Jeinimeini off to the east.
 However, it is underfoot that things are surprisingly interesting - the entire area is a fossil bed.
 Return downhill for to relax, go horse-riding, or, for something unforgettable, fly over the ice fields in a helicopter